minazou67/java-se-re-introduction-sample/README.md

-java-se-re-introduction-sample
+Java SE Re-Introduction sample
 ==============================

-Java SE Re-Introduction samples.
+This is a sample code of the Java SE Re-Introduction.